Equal-field system

-The equal-field system (均田制度 (Jūntián Zhìdù)) or land-equalization system was a system of land ownership and distribution in China used from the Northern Wei to the mid-Tang dynasty.
+The equal-field system (均田制度 (Jūntián Zhìdù)) or land-equalization system was a system of land ownership and distribution in China used from the Northern Wei dynasty to the mid-Tang dynasty.

 By the Han dynasty, the well-field system of land distribution had fallen out of use in China though reformers like Wang Mang tried to restore it.
 The equal-field system was introduced into practice around 485 AD by the Emperor Xiaowen of Northern Wei under the support of Empress Dowager Feng during the Northern and Southern dynasties period.
 The system was eventually adopted by other regimes, and its use continued into the Sui and Tang dynasties.

+During the Northern Wei dynasty, the government implemented the equal-field system (jūntián zhì, 均田制) in conjunction with the Three Elders system (sānzhǎng zhì, 三长制).
+This policy weakened the power of local hereditary aristocratic clans (shìjiā ménfá, 世家门阀), curtailed widespread land annexation, and strengthened the emerging landlord class based on self-cultivating farmers (zìgēng nóng, 自耕农).

+As the landlord economy expanded, however, new waves of land concentration re-emerged.
+By the end of the Wu Zhou period, the equal-field system had largely collapsed.
+In the first year of the Jianzhong era (780) under Emperor Dezong of Tang, the policy was officially abandoned.

+The system was later emulated by other East Asian countries.
+In Japan, it inspired the Handen-Shūju system (班田収授制), while in Korea, the Joseon Dynasty implemented the Jeongjeon system (丁田制).
+The latter was revived under King Jungjong (中宗) following the reforms proposed by statesman Jo Gwang-jo (赵光祖).

 Basis

 The system worked on the basis that most land was owned by the government, which would then assign it to individual families.
 All individuals, including slaves, were entitled to a certain amount of land, the amount depending on their ability to supply labor.
 For example, able-bodied men received 40 mu of land (around 1.1 hectares or 2.7 acres), and women received less, and more land was granted per ox owned by the family.
 After they died, the land would revert to the state to be reassigned, but provisions were allowed for inheritance of land that required long-term development, such as farms for mulberry trees (for silkworms).

 The system was intended to foster the development of land and to ensure that no agricultural land lay neglected.
 That prevented aristocrats from developing large power bases by monopolizing the fields and allowed the common people to take part of the land and ensure their livelihood.
 It also allowed the government to develop a tax base and slowed the accumulation of land by vast, untaxable estates.
 It was also used by the Tang dynasty to break the dynastic cycle, the idea that all dynasties would end.
 Having people receive the land from the government would make them feel that the government gave them something even though it never left.